Strong Environment, Social and Governance mindset

 We will each report on our activities and progress towards implementing the Principles.

-Aubrey is a member and supporter of Future Asset, a programme that informs girls in Scotland about careers in investment management, enthuses them about opportunities in the sector, and widens the talent pipeline whilst improving diversity in the industry.
+Aubrey is a supporter of Future Asset, a programme that informs girls in Scotland about careers in investment management, enthuses them about opportunities in the sector, and widens the talent pipeline whilst improving diversity in the industry.
 They advocate that being female should never be a barrier to pursuing any career whilst helping them to develop skills, confidence and purpose.